Top 10 Questions for Continuing Students (Fall)

 - f) Initiating contact with a faculty member to ask a question about the academic subject studied in the course.

-Students can view the reported ICP on the myPurdue account.
-This is done by logging into the myPurdue, clicking on the Academic tab, and choosing the Initial Course Participation link on the left hand side.
+Students can view the reported ICP on myPurdue by choosing the Initial Course Participation link on the left hand side under the Academic tab.
 If a student is reported as not commencing attendance and believes it to be an error, he/she will need to contact the instructor for that course.
-If a student is reported as not commencing attendance in one or more classes, the student’s financial aid may be adjusted, thus creating a bill for the loss of aid.
+If a student is reported as not commencing attendance in one or more classes, the student’s financial aid may be adjusted and result in a bill for lost aid.
 Refer towww.purdue.edu/dfa/policies/icp.php for more information.